 Our New Hampshire-based addiction treatment center provides the best of evidence-based clinical psychotherapies supported by a 12-step curriculum.
 Our addiction treatment program offers the full spectrum of care, ranging from medical detox to intensive outpatient counseling.
-We offer medical assistant treatment, extended care, sober living, and primary residential treatment.
+We offer medical assistant treatment as well as extended care, sober living, and primary residential treatment.

 The best way to fully commit to treatment is to enter one of our residential addiction treatment programs.
 We tailor our approach depending on each person.
 Many who struggle with addiction also deal with co-occurring mental health disorders, and healing can only truly begin when these needs are addressed.
-Additionally, our intensive outpatient program provides the level of support and flexibility needed during early recovery and is especially for those who have obligations that preclude them from living at our facility.
+Additionally, our intensive outpatient program provides the level of support and flexibility needed during early recovery.
+It is especially designed for those who have obligations that preclude them from living at our facility.

 Recovery doesn’t stop when you get clean.
 Many patients benefit from our sober living homes, which offer a less restrictive environment than extended care.
 They provide a safe space for clients to develop vital skills for post-treatment life.

-Our alumni program allows you to form bonds with other people and to develop healthy friendships that support long-term recovery, and our community recovery blog covers many topics about addiction, treatment, and the recovery process.
+Our alumni program allows you to form bonds with other people and develop healthy friendships that support long-term recovery.
+Our community recovery blog covers many topics about addiction, treatment, and the recovery process.
 This information can be invaluable when understanding the difficulties faced when you or a loved one is suffering.

 It can be tempting to want to overcome addiction to Adderall on your own.
 However, it’s easier to be successful when a person’s detox and recovery efforts are backed by experienced and caring professionals who can offer the proper therapies.

-At Granite Recovery Center, we are proud of our success and of the growing community of people who we have helped make addiction to Adderall and other substances a thing of the past.
+In summary, we at Granite Recovery Center are proud of our success in aiding people in recovery.
+We are also pleased with our growing community of people we have helped make addiction to Adderall and other substances a thing of the past.
 Many are successfully traveling the road to recovery, and so can you.